Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **DAG Runner:** it refers to an implementation that supports an orchestration.

 **Data Leakage:** it is when the label is somehow laking into the training data.

+**Directed Acyclic Graphs (DAGs):** A DAG is a collection of all tasks you want to run, organized in a way that reflects their relationships and dependencies.

 **Distributed Training:** it is running training in parallel on many devices such as CPUs or GPUs or TPUs in order to make your training faster.